10up/Engineering-Best-Practices/PHP.md

 * Object Cache.
 See caching section.

 ## Database Writes

 Writing information to the database is at the core of any website we build.
 Here are some tips:

-Generally, do not write to the database on frontend pages doing so can result in major performance issues and race conditions.
+* Generally, do not write to the database on frontend pages as doing so can result in major performance issues and race conditions.

-When multiple threads (or page requests) read or write to a shared location in memory and the order of those read or writes is unknown, you have what is known as a race condition.
+* When multiple threads (or page requests) read or write to a shared location in memory and the order of those read or writes is unknown, you have what is known as a [race condition](http://en.wikipedia.org/wiki/Race_condition).

-Store information in the correct place.
+* Store information in the correct place.
 See "Appropriately Storing Data" section.

-Certain options are "autoloaded" or put into the object cache on each page load.
-When creating or updating options, you can pass an $autoload argument to add_option().
+* Certain options are "autoloaded" or put into the object cache on each page load.
+When creating or updating options, you can pass an ```$autoload``` argument to ```add_option()```.
 If your option is not going to get used often, it probably shouldn't be autoloaded.
-Unfortunately, update_option() automatically sets autoload to true so you have to use a combination of delete_option() and add_option() to accomplish this.
+Unfortunately, ```update_option()``` automatically sets autoload to true so you have to use a combination of ```delete_option()``` and ```add_option()``` to accomplish this.

 # Security

+Security in the context of web development is a huge topic.
+This section only addresses what we can do at the server-side code level.

 ##Input Validation and Sanitization